-In fact, virtualization offers some-thing physical testing of the ATM cannot, allowing testers to probe deeper into the ATM using the XFS layer to simulate certain faults that is hard to do without breaking the hardware using legacy testing methods.
+In fact, virtualization offers something physical testing of the ATM cannot, allowing testers to probe deeper into the ATM using the XFS layer to simulate certain faults.
+That’s hard to do using legacy testing methods without breaking the hardware.

-Eliminating the need for testers to physically walk up to each ATM and manually step through only a small percentage of a nearly limitless number of scenarios opens the door to significant cost reduction opportunities spanning both labor and physical equipment.
+Eliminating the need for testers to physically walk up to each ATM for manual testing (and step through only a small percentage of a nearly limitless number of scenarios) opens the door to significant cost reduction opportunities spanning both labor and physical equipment.
 Virtualization frees senior testers’ bandwidth to focus on value added areas, such as analysis and scenario creation, eliminating many of the rudimentary tasks that are too often part of their duties when virtualization is not utilized.
 Optimizing current resources in this way may reduce the recruiting expense related to adding the resources that would otherwise be necessary under the traditional manual model of testing.

 Understandably, senior executives ask for quantified evidence of a return on investment for their testing efforts.
 This is a tricky question, as the boundaries of impact can be blurry.
 The most direct way to measure impact is through reduction in testing/setup times.
 Paragon has documented a reduction in setup time of 68% for customers using its VirtualATM next-generation testing software.
 These same organizations also have seen a 67% reduction in ATM configuration time.
 In addition, the Systems Sciences Institute at IBM has reported that the cost to fix an error found after product release was four to five times as much as one uncovered during design, and up to 100 times more than one identified in the maintenance phase.